Yutongzhang20080108/MARTI-Search/README.md

 **MARTI is still in a very early experimental stage, we are actively developing more powerful LLM-based multi-agent RL approaches and warmly welcome collaborations in this direction.**

 ## 🔥 News
+- [2025-08-05] We have introduced new support for Async Tool Use in Agentic RL, and Async Workflow for Multi-Agent RL.
+This enables more flexible and efficient RL pipelines, supporting both single-agent and multi-agent scenarios.
+Look at [🔥 Customised Async Step and Workflow](#-customised-async-step-and-workflow).
 - [2025-05-27] We release the codebase of MARTI framework, welcome to have a try on LLM-based multi-agent reinforcement learning. 🤗

 ## 🔖 Content